Cash Flow Analysis: Definition, Importance, and How to Perform It in Minutes

 Your cash flow is like the sand in an hourglass — once it runs out, your business is done.
-That’s why cash flow analysis and reporting have to be more than just tedious, backward-looking processes.
+That’s why cash flow analysis and budget analysis have to be more than just tedious, backward-looking processes..

 The best finance teams can make cash flow analyses strategic assets to the business.
 And the sooner you implement the tools and processes to help you proactively improve cash flow management, the longer you’ll be able to make the sand in that hourglass last.

 Cash flow metrics need to be readily available at a moment’s notice, with an automated view and real-time updates.
 Here’s how you can get there with Mosaic.

 Table of Contents

 Cash flow analysis is the evaluation of financial statements, focusing on cash inflows and outflows within a given period of time to determine a company’s financial health.
 Your cash flow analysis shows how the company generates cash, repays debts, and funds operating expenses.

 The process begins with finance creating the cash flow statement, which organizes cash expenses and inflows into three categories: